Support and Resources

 Consumers Credit Union continues our successful track record of financial strength and stability since 1930.
 With over $1.4 billion in assets and strong capitalization of over 8.5%, we are extremely well-positioned to support our Members during this unprecedented economic environment.
 For additional information, please review our 2019 Annual Report.

 Making sense of today’s markets is more challenging than ever, and may have you questioning your short and long-term financial strategies.
-Our CFG Financial Advisors can help you determine what recent market events might mean for you and discuss your options.
+Our Consumers Financial Group Financial Advisors can help you determine what recent market events might mean for you and discuss your options.